 When you have a job, you feel like you are a contributing member of society.
 Employment provides a sense of purpose, … of belongingness, and what could be more important than that?

 Suffering from depression or experiencing feelings of worthlessness also seriously inhibits the ability of someone to find and keep a job.
 Those experiencing that trauma typically has difficulty in finding work because they lack the energy and drive to engage in a job hunt.
 Additionally, those who are jobless often lack organization in their daily lives.
 If you don’t have a reason to get up in the morning, you’re more likely to stay up late.
 Habits like these often further alienate those who are unemployed from the working population, further decreasing motivation.

 A job can not only enhance self-worth but turn around the life of the worker and his or her family.
 Each year at GCC we help thousands of job seekers find employment and reclaim financial and personal independence..

 To deliver our services, we rely on partnerships with our communities’ federal and state workforce development agencies, as well as strong relationships with the local businesses that provide employment opportunities.
 Local community members also play an important role by donating ready-to-sell items for our stores and by choosing to shop at Goodwill.

 It’s all part of Goodwill’s mission to be more than a collection of thrift stores.
 Sure, we are a retailer.
 We are an industrial contracts operation.
 We are a recycler of household goods.
-But most importantly, we are a leader in training and workforce development services for persons with disabilities and other barriers.
+But most importantly, we are a leader in training and workforce development services for persons with disabilities and other obstacles.
 Through the sale of donated goods in our retail stores, we are able to fund programs that provide for people seeking personal development and economic opportunity.